xtendui/xtendui/src/gatsby/markdown/components/form/index.md

 category: "Form"
 parent: "Form"
 title: "Form"
-description: "Form styles with multiple layouts, custom checkbox/radio, javascript validation, and more."
+description: "Form is a component for all form content has multiple layouts, custom checkbox/radio and more."
 ---

 ## Styles

-You can **customize the default styles of this component** inside `tailwind.config.js` setting `theme.extend.xtendui.form` see [css customization](/components/css#customization).
+You can **customize the default styles of this component** inside `tailwind.config.js` setting `theme.extend.xtendui.form` see [css customization](/components/global/preset#customization).
 Check [xtendui/src/form.css.js](https://github.com/xtendui/xtendui/blob/beta/src/form.css.js) for default styles.

 ## Javascript